 As an example, using AstroDrizzle to exclude those flagged pixels would result in a combined image that is largely cleansed of the effects of persistence.
 In some cases, the threshold defined from inspection of the flt.fits may not be low enough to detect lower-level persistence, so the deeper, combined drz.fits images may be used to verify whether persistence was fully removed.

-An alternative is to use the persistence-subtracted files in down-stream analysis.
+An alternative method is to use the persistence-subtracted files in down-stream analysis.
 If one adopts this approach, one should carefully inspect the _flt_cor.fits corrected data products (produced by simply subtracting the persist.fits model directly from the flt.fits image) to evaluate how well persistence has been subtracted from the image.
-It is important to inspect all of the images in a particular science observation as the persistence signal will decline with time.
+Observers should inspect all of the images in a particular science observation as the persistence signal will decline with time.
 Typically in situations in which there is persistence, about 90% of the persistence signature is removed by the model.
-Because there are variations in persistence which are still being studied, including spatial variations across the detector, the corrected data products can be either under- or over-subtracted, particularly in the case of internal persistence where the power law model is not optimal for estimating the short term decay.
+Because there are variations in persistence which are still being studied, the corrected data products can be either under- or over-subtracted, particularly in the case of internal persistence where the power law model is not optimal for estimating the short term decay (WFC3 ISR 2019-02).

 The persistence-subtracted image of our example is shown in Figure 8.5.
-The image is much cleaner, especially at the center of the image where the γ-ray burst had occurred.
+The resulting image is much cleaner, especially at the center of the image where the γ-ray burst had occurred.
 However, a careful inspection shows some residual signatures of the persistence, particularly due to the set of early images that produced the horizontally-stepped faint features in the original image.
 Sometimes one can do better by scaling the persistence model and producing one's own persistence-subtracted image.
-It is also, of course, possible to combine these approaches as well, flagging the worst pixels in the persistence-corrected images, and then using AstroDrizzle to produce a combined image.
+It is also, of course, possible to combine these approaches, flagging the worst pixels in the persistence-corrected images then using AstroDrizzle to produce a combined image.

 In all cases in dealing with persistence, as is true of most problems associated with data analysis, first assess the severity of the problem and then choose a method of handling the issue that is consistent with the science being carried out.
-Users concerned about the effects of persistence on their data should check for updates on the WFC3 web pages, WFC3 Persistence pages in the periodically released STANs, as well as the Instrument Science Reports.
+Users concerned about the effects of persistence on their data should check for updates on the WFC3 Persistence pages as well as the main WFC3 web page.